chrisjurich/gas-packer/README.md

 ## Common Problems
 + If you are having problems with CMake, its usually a good idea to delete `CMakeCache.txt` and build from scratch.
 + The `src/anim.py` file will often fail if there are issues with ffmpeg.
 This typically occurs in the last step.
 If using Anaconda, this can be caused by a higher version of the .so library file being available than what is expected.
 This can be overcome by creating a symlink.
++ If you cannot get the python bindings to work, make sure that you have the python devkit installed for your operating system.